MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/setup-reference.md

 author: Brendunsms.author: brendunsmanager: angrobe

 ---
-# Reference for System Center Configuration Manager Setup
+# Reference for System Center Configuration Manager Setup*Applies to: System Center Configuration Manager (Current Branch)*
 System Center Configuration Manager Setup provides links to several topics where are detailed in the following sections.
 The information in the following sections can help you prepare  to install a Configuration Manager site or hierarchy, and help prepare you for some of the decisions you must make during the installation:

 -   [Before you begin](#bkmk_start)